Ensuring registrants provide safe care to their patients

-- educational courses and conferences hosted and recommended by the College
+- educational courses and conferences on good prescribing practices

 Ongoing prescribing support and educational opportunities

-Registrants are encouraged to get in touch anytime if they would like to speak with a medical consultant for guidance on a specific issue.
-The program also offers educational opportunities and conferences throughout the year.
+Registrants are encouraged to contact the drug programs department at any time if they would like to speak with a medical consultant for guidance.

 Minimizing risk wherever possible

 The College reviews prescribing principles and recommends educational and remedial activities to registrants.
 The College cannot intervene or ask a physician or surgeon to prescribe or not prescribe specific medications.